SESYNC-ci/ci-spring2016/Lessons/basicR.md

     ## [1] 3 4 5 6 7

 Store your vector by giving it a name and using the **assignment operator** `<-`.
-Then you can refer to the items in that list by using its name.
+Then you can refer to the items in that vecotr by using its name.
 Use bracket notation to refer to a selected item or selection of items in that list.

 ``` r
 mynumbers <- c(1:10) # store vector with assignment operator